White-Hat Link Building: Definition, Rules, and Examples

 • Stuffing irrelevant keywords in your web pages.

-If the above guidelines are violated by any site, then Google takes action against it.
+If any site violates the above guidelines, Google takes action against it.

 Below are some of the whitehat strategies that you can follow to build authoritative links: